textpattern/textpattern.github.io/tags/learning/index.md

 category: Tags and attributes
 published: true
 title: Learning about tags
 description: Textpattern tags are shorthand method for calling functions defined inside Textpattern core.
-Modelled after standard HTML tag syntax, Textpattern’s native tags are easy to learn and work interchangeably with HTML.
+Modelled after standard HTML tag syntax, Textpattern's native tags are easy to learn and work interchangeably with HTML.
 ---

 # Learning about tags